akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-cli/index.md

     state: active
 ```

-{/_ {% hint style="info" %} _/}
-Please note that once the lease is created, the provider will begin debiting your deployment's escrow account, even if you have not completed the deployment process by uploading the manifest in the following step.
+**Note:** Please note that once the lease is created, the provider will begin debiting your deployment's escrow account, even if you have not completed the deployment process by uploading the manifest in the following step.
-{/_ {% endhint %} _/}

 ## Send the Manifest